murilo1988/MiniBlog/README.md

 # MiniBlog

 # The ideia

-Is create a miniblog with front to back using firebase and react.
-In this miniblog you will be capable to add photos with title and, receive comments an give the like.
+It's create a front-to-back miniblog using firebase and react.
+In this miniblog you can add photos with title and receive comments and give your like.

-# CRUD

-To post, delete and update all

 >>>>>>> 664b4db (Add files via upload)
 # Getting Started with Create React App